- Create a smooth, micro-textured surface

-In addition, the chemistry enhances the superfinishing process to meet its result.
+In addition, this chemical compound enhances the superfinishing process to meet the desired result.

 The Media – This is the loose, non-abrasive substance that kicks at the workpiece, in the machine.

-In other words, the constant ‘rubbing’ of the substance against the workpieces, aids in finishing their surfaces to satisfaction.
+In other words, the constant rubbing of the substance against the workpieces aids in finishing parts’ surfaces to satisfaction.

 The type of media introduced in an Isotropic Superfinishing Machine depends on the type of finish anticipated.